The genocide of the Herero and Nama

 Memory and forgetting of the genocide of the Herero and the Nama

-Jeremy Silvester, Museum Association of Namibia, University of Namibia
+Jeremy Silvester, Association of Museums of Namibia, University of Namibia

 Controversial objects.
 The repatriation of human remains from Berlin to Namibia